microsoft/ALEX/README.md

 ./build/test_alex
 ```

-We also provide a simple benchmark that measures the throughput of running point lookups and inserts on ALEX.
-To run on a synthetic dataset with 1000 normally-distributed keys:
+To run the benchmark on a synthetic dataset with 1000 normally-distributed keys:
 ```
 ./build/benchmark \
 --keys_file=resources/sample_keys.bin \